showbit01/showbit01/README.md

 - 👋 Hi, I’m Shobhit.
-- 👀 I’m interested in working on the projects related to Machine Learning,Deep Learning,Computer Vision,Block Chain.
+- 👀 I’m interested in working on the projects related to Machine Learning,Deep Learning,Computer Vision,
 - 📫 Reach out to me on: shobhits69@gmail.com , sharma.38@iitj.ac.in

 <!---